scooter-dangle/content/files/en-us/web/javascript/reference/errors/dead_object/index.md

 }
 ```

-Unprivileged code has no access to Component.utils and might just be able catch the
+Unprivileged code has no access to Component.utils and might only be able catch the
 exception.

 ```js